nickgartmann/boot2docker-status/README.md

 ## Installation

 [Download the app](http://boot2docker-status.nickgartmann.com/Boot2Docker%20Status-v1.0.0.zip), unzip it, and move it to your `/Applications` directory.
 Then just launch the app.
+Use `cmd+click` on the menu bar icon to change preferences or quit.

 ## What it does